cashecollins/rails-rest-api/README.md

 # Introduction
 This app is built on a ruby on rails stack, on top of a sqlite db.
-It's purpose is to record and track analytics around game completion for an existing mobile app and handle user management, which includes authentication through a username and password.
+It's purpose is to record and track analytics around game completion for an existing mobile app and handle user management, which includes authentication through an email and password.

 # Getting Started
 The following instructions were tested and run on a mac, for a different OS there may be some discrepencies between commands.